AmaanSH/crunchless-jam/README.md

 # Crunchless Jam
+NOTE - This is one of the first games I worked on so it's not great.

 This was my first attempt at making a horror game for a gamejam.
 This was also the first first-person, puzzle game I created incoporating AI.